Ici ecology & comfort go hand & hand!

 What is it for?

 Ecolabel provides recognition for goods and services that respect the environment.
 For product certification, both the product and its packaging are taken into consideration.

 This certification addresses both the need for trustworthy information regarding the eco-friendliness of goods and services, as well as providing recognition for businesses wanting to demonstrate their ecological commitment, through certified goods and services.

 - The campsite has installed a system in order to reduce its water consumption.
 Firstly, the taps and shower heads in the accommodation and washing facilities have been equipped with flow restrictors.
 This system has reduced our water flow to less than 9 litres/min.

 - Our toilets are also fitted with water saving devices.
-The most-recent mobile homes and chalets are equipped with water-saving flushing devices.
+The latest mobile homes and chalets are equipped with water-saving flushing devices.

-- Moreover, in the washing facilities, we have installed urinals with a push button, which only allows the urinal to be flushed once, thus saving water.
+- Moreover, in the washing facilities, we have installed push-button urinals, which only allows the urinal to be flushed once, thus saving water.